R00tkitSMM/R00tkitSMM.github.io/_posts/2024-03-27-libffuzzerkernel.markdown

 {% endhighlight %}

-in order to provied kenrnel code coverage to libfuzzer we can use __libfuzzer_extra_counters, you can see a good example  in [syzkaller](https://github.com/google/syzkaller/blob/master/tools/kcovfuzzer/kcovfuzzer.c) and its documentation in [kernel website](https://docs.kernel.org/dev-tools/kcov.html)
+in order to provied kenrnel code coverage to libfuzzer we can use <mark>__libfuzzer_extra_counters</mark>, you can see a good example  in [syzkaller](https://github.com/google/syzkaller/blob/master/tools/kcovfuzzer/kcovfuzzer.c) and its documentation in [kernel website](https://docs.kernel.org/dev-tools/kcov.html)